Using Your Google My Business (GMB) Q&A Section Like A Pro

 Here are the official guidelines about Q&A from Google:

-The Q&A section displays differently depending on the device, sometimes it will be in a condensed format showing only the number of questions in your Q & A (see below).
-Sometimes it can be expanded to a full question, (if the question has been upvoted numerous times).
+Let's start with where the the Q&A section is located as it displays differently depending on the device, sometimes it will be in a condensed format showing only the number of questions in your Q & A. Sometimes it can even be expanded to a full question, (if the question has been upvoted numerous times).

 Here’s a reason to manage your Q & A closely: anyone can ask or answer a question.
 That means that you may have random people answering legitimate questions correctly, incorrectly, or even maliciously.

 There are also many cases where questions don’t even make sense, and John Q Public will leave remarks because, “why not?”

 Take a look at a few examples . . .

 And sometimes you will get odd questions . . .

 And sometimes people leave reviews in your Q & A section…